luyadev/luya.io/docs/guide/admin/jwtspa.md

 Make Request:

-+ The Authentification system will threat JWT auth first.
++ The Authentication system will threat JWT auth first.
 + Token will be passed to the <class name="luya\admin\baseJwtIdentityInterface" method="loginByJwtToken" /> method.
 Return the user if login is valid.
 + The API User model defined in <class name="luya\admin\components\Jwt" prop="apiUserEmail" /> will be looked up and loggedin.
 + The authenticated API User check permission based on the related groups (API Users can associated with multiple groups or none).